-- Expected to be settled in normal operating cycle - Held primarily for the purpose of trading - Expected to be settled within twelve months after the reporting period, or - There is no unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
+- Expected to be settled in normal operating cycle - Held primarily for the purpose of trading - Expected to be settled within twelve months after the reporting period, or - the reporting period.

 All other liabilities are classified as noncurrent.

 Deferred income tax assets and accrued retirement liability are classified as noncurrent assets and liabilities, respectively.